High-order, Compact, and Symmetric Finite Difference Methods for $d$-Dimensional Elliptic Equations: Derivations of compact, symmetric, and high-order FDMs

-In this section, we adopt the approach of \cite{feng2024sixth,han2025convergent} to present a general framework for the proposed finite difference schemes.
+In the remaining part of this section, we adopt the approach of \cite{feng2024sixth,han2025convergent} to present a general framework for the proposed $d$-dimensional finite difference schemes with $d \ge 2$.
 We present the structure of all possible stencil coefficients and prove that the maximum consistency order is generally 4 for compact symmetric finite difference schemes in higher dimensions.